 Are you looking to make a real difference to a local community charity?
-Do you have good business skills that can help make that difference?
-Do you have at least 2-3 hours a month that you could give to provide support?
+Do you have a few hours a month you could offer to support and guide a small, creative organisation?

 Skills